All Weather Floors Polyurea Garage Floor Coating Instructions

 In order to accomplish a consistent color coat, it is important to mix all tinted material necessary per coat at one time, preferably in a single container.
 Typically this is accomplished by using a 5-gallon pail to combine all material (for a single coat).
 Mix product using a drill mixer set to low.
 Do not incorporate air into the mixture.

-Using a paint tray, wet your roller.
+For maximum coverage — Using a paint tray, wet your roller.
 Roll product on in small manageable areas and apply flake immediately.
 Do not allow product to start to dry.
 Flake is only installed in the final color coat.
 Use a solvent resistant chip brush to apply product to any areas you cannot reach with a roller.
 DO NOT APPLY PRODUCT TO THICK OR YOU WILL HAVE SOLVENT BUBBLING THAT WILL SHOW.
+For best performance: A spread rate of 200 Sq.
+Ft. / Gallon produces a 5 Mil Dry Film thickness.
+Instead of the dip and roll method above, pour the appropriate amount of material on the floor in ribbons.
+Disperse it evenly based on the coverage rate.
+Spread it using a roller or preferably a 1/8″ notched squeegee.
+The lightly back-roll.

 Allow 2-6 hours between coats of color or between color coat and clear coat.
 Again, please note, flake instructions should only be followed in your last coat of color.